Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Our children are a telling illustration of how this growing inactivity affects peace and prosperity by limiting our health and wellness.
 Since 1999, the number of obese teens in developed countries has increased to where nearly one in five boys is obese.
 That boy lives daily with the exertion of carrying extra fat, the discomfort of needing two seats on the school bus and being ridiculed by classmates and often by teachers.
 As an adult, he will suffer even more physical discomfort, be discriminated against for jobs and promotions, and likely die early from heart disease, diabetes, or several kinds of cancer.

 In 2010 alone, we spent $665 billion worldwide on exercise, nutrition, fitness, and weight loss programs.
 Athletic events like the Olympics and World Cup attract audiences of billions each year, and elite athletes are admired in all nations.
 We idolize these athletic paragons, precisely because we value and respect the importance of health and wellness.

 We show that appreciation and respect in the widespread popularity of programs that encourage physical fitness.
 The “Exercise is Medicine” initiative is an example of one such program.
 Practiced in 31 countries, promoted by national governments and supported with private donations, it combines a free-for-everybody “Action Guide” with incentives for individuals to take responsibility for their own health.
 Programs like this are common throughout the developed world, led by medical professionals, government officials and corporate leaders alike.
 This is real promotion of body care.

-This blog post is an excerpt from chapter 8.2 or the book Audit of the Universe,
+This blog post is an excerpt from chapter 8.2 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Body Care – Day in, Day out Our Physical Body is Present.
+Please use the Social Network links just below to share this information from The Explanation, Body Care – Day in, Day out Our Physical Body is Present.
 How do we Treat it?